mecid/mecid.github.io/_posts/2026-02-03-on-demand-resources-in-ios-app.md

 }
 ```

 Let’s create a type that we can use to access our on-demand resources.
-Here we define the OnDemandResourcesService struct with the single access function.
-The access function initiates a resource request with the provided set of tags and returns a bundle that we can use to access our resources.
+Here we define the *OnDemandResourcesService* struct with the single *access* function.
+The *access* function initiates a resource request with the provided set of tags and returns a bundle that we can use to access our resources.

-We use the conditionallyBeginAccessingResources function to check if we can access resources directly.
-If it returns false, we download them from the App Store using beginAccessingResources.
+We use the *conditionallyBeginAccessingResources* function to check if we can access resources directly.
+If it returns false, we download them from the App Store using *beginAccessingResources*.
 If downloaded, it returns true, and we get the bundle to access resources almost immediately.

 ```swift
 let resources = OnDemandResourcesService()